MetaMask/metamask-docs/snaps/learn/about-snaps/apis.md

 You can use this object to make [Snaps API](../../reference/snaps-api.md) requests.
 These API methods allow Snaps to extend or modify the functionality of MetaMask.

-To call each method, you must first [request permission](../../how-to/request-permissions.md) in the Snap manifest file.
+To call each method (except the [interactive UI methods](../../reference/snaps-api.md#interactive-ui-methods)), you must first [request permission](../../how-to/request-permissions.md) in the Snap manifest file.
 For example, to call [`snap_notify`](../../reference/snaps-api.md#snap_notify), first request the `snap_notify` permission: